Tomb of Orcus: Inscription

 Le[ive] erected this monument to Larth Hulchnie and Marce Caliathe for posterity.

 Larth Hulchnie is believed to have been the magistrate of Tarquinia in the 4th century BC, and Marce Caliathe is believed to have been his "representative".

-Whether the transcription means, however, that Larth Hulchnie and Marce Caliathe were buried in the tomb is debated, especially since they were no Spurinnae; most scholars believe that the monument was simply dedicated to the magistrates.
-The Etruscologists Giuliano and Larissa Bonfante have suggested that the passage is incomplete and would have originally specified "during the magistracy" of Hulchnie and Caliathe (confer zilci Velusi Hulchniesi, "during the magistracy of Velu Hulchnie", found elsewhere in the tomb).
+Whether the transcription means that Larth Hulchnie and Marce Caliathe were buried in the tomb is debated, especially since they were not members of the Spurinna family; most scholars believe that the monument was simply dedicated to the magistrates.
+Giuliano and Larissa Bonfante have suggested that the passage is incomplete and would have originally specified "during the magistracy" of Hulchnie and Caliathe (confer zilci Velusi Hulchniesi, "during the magistracy of Velu Hulchnie", found elsewhere in the tomb).
 According to this interpretation, the phrase would translate:

 Le[ive] erected this monument for posterity [during the magistracy] of Larth Hulchnie and Marce Caliathe.

 "Marce" is probably a cognate or preform of "Marcus".
-"Hulchnie" is generally interpreted as the Roman gens "Fulcinius", and "Larth" is believed to be akin to the Greek name "Laertēs"; some have suggested that Larth Hulchnie means "Hulchnie, son of Larth".
+"Hulchnie" is generally interpreted as the Roman gens "Fulcinius".
+Some have suggested that Larth Hulchnie means "Hulchnie, son of Larth".